 Other ways green tea helps with heart disease include reducing high cholesterol, inhibiting LDL oxidation, and improving cells in your blood vessels.

-White tea contains a high amount of catechins because it is made by fresh and young leaves of the Camellia plant.
+White tea contains a high amount of catechins because it is made from fresh and young leaves of the Camellia plant.

 This tea just like green tea has been proven to help reduce the risk of various types of heart diseases.
 The flavonoids such as catechin in white tea help improve heart health by reducing blood pressure, inhibiting LDL oxidation, and improving endothelial function.